JoeyStanley/real/cv.md

 <br/>

 ## Invited Presentations

+"Data Visualization and Basic Statistical Modeling in R." Invited workshop for an NSF-funded "Research Experience for Undergraduates" site program, helping students analyze osteological data from skeletons at the 7–5th c.
+BCE Greek colony of Himera.
+June 21, 2018.

 “Basics, Review, Summary, Help.”
 Guest lecturer in LING 4400/6400: Quantitative Methods in Linguistics.
 Athens, GA.
 April 20.